BiBiServ/docker-kraken-gcb/README.md

 cluster!
 We will clone the docker-kraken-gcb github repository to the master node and continue working on the master node.

-Clone the Docker Kraken Pipeline from Github:
+Clone the Docker Kraken Pipeline from Github and pull the branch 'giessen':

     cd /vol/spool
     git clone https://github.com/bibiserv/docker-kraken-gcb.git
     cd docker-kraken-gcb
+    git pull origin giessen

 ## Set environment variables
 The command line calls on this page assume that you have several